Identity provider (IdP)

 LIST_ALL_ACCESS_INTERACTION | N/A | true | Specifies whether grant requests including a list-all action should require interaction.
 In these requests, the client asks to list resources that they themselves did not create. | Y |

-Each interaction with an endpoint is identified by an id
+Each interaction is identified by an id

 and a nonce